Left and Secular Democratic Front (Manipur)

-The Left and Democratic Front (or Left and Secular Democratic Front) was a pre-poll alliance of political parties in the Indian state of Manipur, which was formed ahead of the 2017 Manipur Legislative Assembly election.
+Left and Secular Democratic Front was a pre-poll alliance of political parties in the Indian state of Manipur, which was formed ahead of the 2017 Manipur Legislative Assembly election.

-About the alliance
+History

 The political parties in the Front had a 35-point common minimum programme.
 Their manifesto was constituted on the Left Front models of Tripura and Kerala.
 Moirangthem Nara, who was the general secretary of CPI Manipur, was the Convenor of the alliance.

 LDF projected itself as an alternative to both the Congress and the BJP.
 CPI and MNDF are the dominant parties in the alliance as both have MLAs and ministers in previous Governments.
 Arvind Kejriwal was invited as their star campaigner in the election.

 Constituent parties

 The constituent parties in the alliance are: